-If you’ve read my Lisbon city guide, you will know that I fell hook line and sinker for this incredible city.
+If you’ve read my Lisbon City Break Guide, you will know that I fell hook line and sinker for this incredible city.
 The culture, the architecture and the very very pretty vistas grabbed in a way like no other has.
 But then you add the food into the bargain and its love, forever.

 I don’t think I’ve ever eaten so well, so often and so varied when I’ve been on a city break, but the options for decent grub were there on every corner.
 In this food guide I’m going to take you through some of the more traditional food and drink offers, and then I’m going to tell you where to find the best of the best.